 for many miles to the northward.
 The scenery is

-out in bold relief amidst the hundreds of less
+Olympus standing out in bold relief amidst the

-of no other place combining anything like the
+Speaker, I know of no other place combining

 to the Territorial capital as does this

-most willingly give my support to the bill under
+give my support to the bill under consideration.

-so.
+In doing so.
 I am influenced by no motives of a

 estimate of my vote or influence that I have not

 good citizens of Olympia as an inducement for